Th33na/Fintech-Finder/README.md

 # Fintech-Finder

-This is an application that is use find fintech professionals from among a list of candidates, hire them, and pay them in cryptocurrency.
+This is an application that is used to find fintech professionals from among a list of candidates, hire them, and pay them in cryptocurrency.

 ## Technologies